The Best Multitools, According to DIYers

 Rave Review from a DIYer: “I would highly recommend this pocket tool to anyone who is looking to save space but requires a durable product.
 I personally bought this one for a survival tin, but I also keep one in my glovebox and briefcase.
 The scissors have a strong resistance and allow for a superb cut.
 The other tools also come in handy quite a bit: short/sharp knife, nail file, flat/Phillips screwdriver, bottle opener, and tweezers.
 This tool even has a keychain and a basic ruler on the backside.
 Plus, I cannot stress how small this tool is when completely folded down.
 I’ve carried it in my fifth pocket and didn’t even realize it was there.
 If you’re an avid outdoors person, an urban warrior, a traveler, or a parent that can’t be burden down by carrying a full-sized Leatherman, then this is the best choice out there.”

-Does it ever feel that the times you need a multitool most are the times you aren’t carrying a pocket tool?
-Slip this 4.4-star, credit card-sized tool into your wallet and never be without again.
-Made from heat-treated steel, the versatile card is strong, rust-proof, and downright reliable whenever you need to use one of its 18 features.
-It packs the power six wrenches, four screwdrivers, four openers (letter, box, can, or bottle), two rulers, a fruit peeler, and a cellphone stand built in, so you’re bound to find a use for it.
-Available from Amazon.
+Do you always find yourself needing a multitool at moments when you aren’t carrying one?
+The solution might be to keep this credit card-sized tool in your wallet at all times.
+Made from heat-treated steel, the Wallet Ninja is strong, rustproof, and downright reliable whenever you need to use one of its 18 features.
+Believe it or not, the card packs in the power of six wrenches, four screwdrivers, four openers (letter, box, can, or bottle), two rulers, a fruit peeler, and a cellphone stand.
+It’s just bound to come in handy one day.
+Buy now.

 Rave Review from a DIYer: “I wouldn’t believe how many times I find myself using this tool to go and do everyday tasks.
 This tool works great and fits in my minimalist wallet perfectly.
 And, it is made of thick enough steel so that, when actually working on a project with this multitool, you won’t have to worry about it breaking and wishing you used a normal tool.
 I feel confident in this tool and its construction.”